OUR WORK

 The Healing City Soils program offers education and resources to dismantle barriers to growing healthy food.

 Soil testing can be expensive, and the results are often complex, confusing, and disheartening.
 The uncertainty of soil contamination, the expense of soil testing, and the opaqueness of soil testing results are all barriers that prevent people from growing their own food.

-One of the most common questions we receive when disseminating the soil testing results and accompanying education is: “If my soil is contaminated, what can I do?”
+Bioremediation Research: One of the most common questions we receive when disseminating the soil testing results and accompanying education is: “If my soil is contaminated, what can I do?”
 To explore this research question, we launched a research pilot, Ground Beneath Our Feet, in 2019 to explore the use of compost, native plants, and fungi to remediate contaminated soils.
-With the support of RRU environmental science students, we tend to three different plots in the CRD every summer including one at SṈIDȻEȽ, the first village site of the W̱SÁNEĆ people.
+With the support of RRU environmental science students and in collaboration with environmental toxicologist Danielle Stevenson, and the PEPÁḴEṈ HÁUTW̱ Foundation, we have explored heavy metal soil contamination and bioremediation strategies at SṈIDȻEȽ, the first village site of the W̱SÁNEĆ people.
 We hypothesize that we can bioremediate the region’s soil in the long-term via this sustainable approach, and we are committed to contributing to this emergent research.

+Through both the soil testing and bioremediation research, our objective is to empower CRD residents to heal their soil and grow food safely.
 Through HCS, we dismantle barriers to people growing their own food; educate on how soil health is vital to local ecosystems, community wellbeing, and mitigating climate change; and build community around restoring damaged soils.
 We support the community in getting to know the soil beneath our feet.
 We want everyone to understand that the soil holds a memory of the region’s industrial past and present – and that we can build community around healing it.

-A key piece of this project is raising awareness; sharing information to inspire safe and healthy food production here in the city; and empowering people with the necessary skills to build the health of their soil if contaminants are found.
+A key piece of this project is raising awareness, sharing information to inspire safe and healthy food production here in the city, and empowering people with the necessary skills to build the health of their soil if contaminants are found.

 Factsheet #11